Titantek/ada-outlier-datastory/content.md

 </div>

 For each game data, the model gives us a probability of success.
-To asses the model quality, we then have to choose what is threshold above which probability a game will be classified as a success.
-For this, we try different thresholds on the validation and select the one that gives the better macro-averaged F1-score.
-It turns that for our model, the best macro-averaged F1-score is 0.61 for a threshold of 0.4242.
-We thus choose the latter for the following.
+To assess the quality of the model, we have to choose for which threshold probability a game is classified as a success.
+For this, we try different thresholds on the validation set and select the one that gives the best macro-averaged F1-score.
+It turns that for our model, the best macro-averaged F1-score is 0.61 for a threshold of 0.43.
+We thus choose the latter.